ConnorKoury/CMFW_CNN/README.md

 This project demonstrates a FMCW radar processing chain with three core steps: **Range–Doppler**, **Angle of Arrival (AoA)**, and **CA‑CFAR** detection.

+The executable can be downloaded from the dist folder.
 ---

 ## 1) Range–Doppler (RD)